Privacy Act Systems - DOL/ETA-7

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-To maintain a record of applicants and actions taken by ETA on requests to employ alien workers.
+To maintain a record of applicants and actions taken by ETA on requests to employ foreign workers and requests for prevailing wage determinations.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-The universal routine uses listed in the General Prefatory Statement to this document apply to this system of records.
-In addition, case files developed in processing labor certification applications, labor condition applications, or labor attestations, are released: to the employers who filed such applications, their representatives, and to named alien beneficiaries or their representatives, if requested, to review ETA actions in connection with appeals of denials before the Office of Administrative Law Judges (OALJ) and Federal Courts; to participating agencies such as the DOL Office of Inspector General, DOL Wage and Hour Division, Department of Homeland Security, and Department of State in connection with administering and enforcing related immigration laws and regulations; and to the OALJ and Federal Courts in connection with appeals of denials of labor certification requests, labor condition applications, and labor attestations.
+1. Case files developed in processing labor certification applications, labor condition applications, and prevailing wage determination, are released to the employers which filed such applications and their representatives; to review ETA actions in connection with appeals of denials or other wage-related final determinations before the Office of Administrative Law Judges (OALJ) or Federal Courts; to participating agencies such as the DOL Office of Inspector General, DOL Wage and Hour Division, Department of Homeland Security, United States Citizenship and Immigration Services, and Department of State in connection with administering and enforcing related immigration laws and regulations.
+Records may also be released to named alien beneficiaries or their representatives, and third party requests under the under the Freedom of Information Act.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES: